Tai-Burkham/4883_Prog_Tech/Assignments/A05/README.md

 - LeetCode 67 - add binary, This is a binary representation-related problem.
 Although it differs slightly, the logic of working with non-standard binary systems overlaps.
-- LeetCode 1365
+- LeetCode 1365 - How Many Numbers Are Smaller Than the Current Number deals with
--   How Many Numbers Are Smaller Than the Current Number deals with comparisons and rankings between numbers.
+- -comparisons and rankings between numbers.
 - LeetCode 1523
 -   Count Odd Numbers in an Interval Range.
 The logic of finding and summing odd numbers between two boundaries is closely related.
 - LeetCode 191